openmrs/openmrs-module-mamba-core/README.md

 <span style='color: red;'>Step 1:</span>

-Create/or go to your custom Reporting module, or clone the [MambaETL reference/template](https://github.com/UCSF-IGHS/openmrs-module-ohri-mamba) as a starter project.
+Create or go to your custom Reporting module, or clone [MambaETL reference/template](https://github.com/UCSF-IGHS/openmrs-module-ohri-mamba) as a starter project.

 Below is an example folder structure of your project when you have added all the relevant folders and files required to support MambaETL in your project.